Undistraction/warp-grid/README.md

 </p>

 This package allows you to create a complex grid and distort it, taking the concept of a [Coons patch](https://en.wikipedia.org/wiki/Coons_patch) and applying it to a grid system, meaning the grid is not bounded by four straight lines, but by four cubic Bézier curves.
-This allows you to create some very strange an interesting grids that would be very difficult to generate with traditional graphics software.
+This allows you to create some very strange and interesting grids that would be very difficult to generate with traditional graphics software.

 There is an [editor](https://warp-grid.undistraction.com) which allows you to generate and manipulate a grid, giving access to all the configuration available.